 The minimum specifications are: USB 3.0 or Thunderbolt 2, 7200rpm or SSD, 1TB of capacity.

 Make sure it works with your personal computer and on the computer labs.
-If you work on mac and win and it’s empty, format it to exFat (it will erase the contents).
+If you work on mac and win and it’s empty, format it to exFat (it will erase the contents) other formatting modes may not allow access from both systems.

 Every unit takes about two weeks, and it revolves around a conceptual/technical topic coupled with an assignment.